DustedDonut4378/Anki-Norwegian-Core/README.md

 - **2,000 Core Words:** Selected based on frequency.
 - **Example Sentences:** Sentences and translations generated using **Gemini 3 Flash**.
 - **Audio:** Text-to-Speech (TTS) audio for every sentence, generated via **Google Chirp 3: HD**.
+- **Bidirectional Learning:** Every word includes both Recognition (Norwegian ➔ English) and Production (English ➔ Norwegian) cards to ensure you can both understand and speak the language.
 - **Community Driven:** Open for improvements!
 If you find a typo or have a suggestion, please open an Issue.

 ## 📥 How to Install